-Food pantry clients will have access, when possible, to food and information that fits their cultural and dietary preferences, and health needs.
-We will focus on offering fresh, frozen, and shelf-stable healthy food, as well as local produce.
+Food pantry patrons will have access, when possible, to food and information that fits their cultural and dietary preferences, and health needs.
+We focus on offering fresh, frozen, and shelf-stable healthy food, as well as local produce.

 Who do the pantries serve?

-The pantries serve patients and care team members.
-We will provide resources for the entire household, not just the referred person.
+The pantries currently serve MaineHealth patients, but provide resources for the entire household, not just the referred person.
 In the future, we aim to be open to community members as well.

 How much food will I be able to get?

-Pantry staff will talk with clients about their needs.
+Pantry staff will talk with patrons about their needs.
 Usually we will be able to give a household up to 1 week’s worth of food during a visit to our pantry.